-First of all, the subpoenaed witness is in the best position to fight the subpoena as they can argue undue burden, expense and production beyond the geographic limits – and the Federal courts tend to give great weight to undue burden on a non-party witness.
-When your business’s information is sought from a non-party witness, reliance on a witness to protect your interests is not always easy or practical.
-Each situation is different, but very often the subpoenaed witness will not be thrilled with the prospect of either taking time to comply with the subpoena or paying an attorney to fight the subpoena.
+First of all, in our experience, the subpoenaed witness is in the best position to fight the Rule 45 subpoena as they can argue undue burden, expense and production beyond the geographic limits – and the Federal courts tend to give great weight to undue burden on a non-party witness.
+When your client’s / your business’s information is sought from a non-party witness, reliance on a witness to protect your interests is not always easy or practical.
+While each situation is different, often the subpoenaed witness will not be thrilled with the prospect of either taking time to comply with the subpoena or paying an attorney to object and fight the Rule 45 subpoena.

 Motion to Quash / Motion to Modify Rule 45 Subpoena